espressif/vscode-esp-idf-extension/docs/C_CPP_CONFIGURATION.md

 }
 ```

-> **NOTE:** When you create a project using the extension commands such as `Show Examples Projects`, `New Project`, `Create Project from Extension Template` or you add the configuration files to an existing project using the `Add .vscode Configuration Folder`, this file is created with the compilerPath of the configured toolchain for your current `idf.adapterTargetName`.
+> **NOTE:** When you create a project using the extension commands such as `Show Examples Projects`, `New Project`, `Create Project from Extension Template` or you add the configuration files to an existing project using the `Add .vscode Configuration Folder`, this file is created with the compilerPath of the configured toolchain for your current `IDF_TARGET` in sdkconfig.

 ## Recursive search configuration